Skip to main content

 Notification of Weapons on School Property

-Whenever a student is found on school property during school hours or a school sponsored activity in possession of a dangerous weapon and that information is reported to or known by the principal, the principal shall notify appropriate law enforcement personnel as well as school and district personnel who, in the good faith opinion of the principal should be informed.
+Whenever a minor is found in possession of a dangerous weapon on school grounds when school is in session or at a school sponsored activity the principal shall notify appropriate law enforcement personnel as well as school and district personnel who, the principal determines should be informed.

 Education of Students Subject to Discipline